bobmahalo/DTCC/SEC.md

 Our U.S. capital markets are the deepest, most dynamic, and most liquid in the world.
 They also have evolved to become increasingly fast and extraordinarily complex.

-As we oversee more than $100 trillion in securities trading on U.S. equity markets annually, it is our job to be responsive and innovative in the face of significant market developments and trends.
+As we oversee more than $100 trillion in securities trading on U.S. [[Equity]] markets annually, it is our job to be responsive and innovative in the face of significant market developments and trends.

 As technological advancements have changed how our securities markets operate, our ability to remain an effective regulator requires us to continuously monitor the market environment and, as appropriate, adjust and modernize our rules, regulations, and oversight tools and activities.